 Here are five different ways you can repurpose your existing content for an added edge over your competition.

 One of the simplest ways to create new blog posts is to take the topics discussed in a single article and use them as inspiration to create new content.
 A great example of this is to take a listicle post (like this one) and create several new posts by breaking out each item on the list and discussing it in greater detail.
 This adds presence and weight to your original topic and up-levels your audiences’ experience.
 Plus, you get to make the subject matter even more engaging.

 Blogs are easy to read, share, and promote.
 Well-written and informative blog posts typically increase traffic to your site and raise recognition and credibility for your business within your industry.

-Infographics allow you to present your audience with a comprehensive summary of your content in a visual format.
-Infographics are a great tool for transforming complex information and data into graphics that are simple to grasp and visually engaging.
-In some cases, infographics may communicate your content better than a traditional text format.
-Although infographics look easy to make, they often take a lot of time and effort.
-Luckily, there are a number of infographic tools for those with little design experience.
-Here are our top favorite infographic design tools:
+Infographics (and their more interactive contemporary counterpart, web graphics) help process content more quickly through a visual format.
+They can be very fun and are a great tool for transforming complex information into bite-size pieces that are simple to grasp and visually engaging.
+In some cases, infographics may communicate your content better than traditional text format.
+But creating them effectively takes skill.
+Luckily, there are several infographic tools that can help even if you have little design experience.
+Here are some infographic design tools to consider: